'CODA' takes top honors at SAG Awards, Will Smith wins

 While the Academy Awards aren't mandating vaccination for presenters (just attendees), it was required for the SAG Awards, which are voted on by the Hollywood actors' guild SAG-AFTRA.
 Other awards went to Jean Smart of "Hacks," Kate Winslet of "Mare of Easttown and Michael Keaton of "Dopesick," who dedicated his award to his nephew, Michael.
 Keaton has previously said he died from fentanyl and heroin use in 2016.

-Helen Mirren, a five-time SAG winner, was honored with a lifetime achievement award.
+The SAG Awards also coronated “The Queen” actress Helen Mirren.
+The five-time SAG winner was honored with a lifetime achievement award.

 Caption